I can’t believe I’ve been making water kefir for over three years already.

 That’s a long time!

-I’ve changed my method a couple times, and after I posted the how-to video for water kefir last winter, I got some new advice and quite quickly changed my method again.
+I’ve changed my method a couple of times, and after I posted the how-to video for water kefir last winter, I got some new advice and quite quickly changed my method again.
 (My water kefir grains are Cultures for Health brand, by the way, and have lasted that long, more or less!
-You can get them at Wise Choice Market or Natural Leavening.)
+You can get them at Cultures for Health.)

 For this fermented theme week, I thought I’d share a new video of how I make and flavor water kefir now: